Rural Medical Scholars Program

 - Students who participated in the Rural Health Scholars Program receive preference in the selection process.

-- Successful applicants will complete final year of undergraduate education or a year of graduate study at The University of Alabama prior to entry into the University of Alabama School of Medicine, which is headquartered in Birmingham.
+- Successful applicants will complete a final year of undergraduate education or a year of graduate study at The University of Alabama prior to entry into the University of Alabama School of Medicine, which is headquartered in Birmingham.
 Exceptions will be made in special circumstances.

 - Students maintain their academic standards by earning a minimum 3.2 GPA in their prematriculation year of course work at The University of Alabama.
-Any RMSP student who earns a grade of D or F in his/her year of study at UA will not be eligible for matriculation into the UASOM through the RMSP.
+Any RMSP student who earns a grade of C, D, or F in his/her year of study at UA will not be eligible for matriculation into the UASOM through the RMSP.
 These students may apply through the regular admissions process with all other applicants.

 - Applicants must meet all current specified UASOM admissions requirements: